carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 ``$test`` (``%s``)
    The full path to the test case's source.
-This is suitable for passing on the command line as the input to an llvm tool.
+This is suitable for passing on the command line as the input to an LLVM tool.

 ``%(line)``, ``%(line+<number>)``, ``%(line-<number>)``
    The number of the line where this variable is used, with an optional integer offset.
-This can be used in tests with multiple RUN: lines, which reference test file's line numbers.
+This can be used in tests with multiple RUN lines, which reference test file's line numbers.

 ``$srcdir``
-   The source directory from where the "``make check``" was run.
+   The source directory from where the ``make check`` was run.

 ``objdir``
    The object directory that corresponds to the ``$srcdir``.